-Osaka opens WTA Finals campaign with win over Kvitova
+Osaka, Barty open WTA Finals campaigns with victories

 Kvitova surrendered the encounter when she sailed a backhand crosscourt wide on the final point.

+“I know how Naomi is playing, how confident she is from the past weeks when she played well in Asia,” Kvitova said.
+“So I did expect really tough match.

+“She was just better in the break points, in those important points.”

-The only other time Osaka played Kvitova took place when the Japanese player captured this year’s Australian Open final bu a score of 7-6 (2), 5-7, 6-4.
+The only other time Osaka played Kvitova was when the Japanese player captured this year’s Australian Open final by a score of 7-6 (2), 5-7, 6-4.

+“It definitely feels good to win,” Osaka said.
+“I think more just because I played against her, and I haven’t played her since (the) Australian Open.

+“I didn’t really have the best memories.
+Like I didn’t want it to be that close again, but I think it was close again today.”

 Osaka’s debut at the year-end final last year in Singapore ended in disappointment when she lost all three of her round-robin encounters.